bitcoin-core/bitcoincore.org/_posts/en/posts/2016-06-08-version-bits-miners.md

 |0|0|1|0|0| ... |0|0|0|0|0|0|0|0|1|1|

-* note if once activated before the other, you must unset the relevant bit and continue signalling the other.
+* note if one is activated before the other, you must unset the relevant bit and continue signalling the other.
+IF one fails to activate and the timeout expires, you should also unset the bit.

 ## How does it differ to an ISM soft fork?